- Our Community

 James Gould Chairman

-After a number of years working in investment banking overseas, James returned to New Zealand in 2011 and is a partner in and Managing Director of Caniwi Capital, a boutique investment and advisory company based in Wellington.
+After a number of years working in investment banking overseas, James returned to New Zealand in 2011 and is currently partner in Tonnant Partners, a boutique investment banking and corporate advisory company based in Wellington.
 James is a proud Scots College Past Student (’83-’89) and Glasgow House supporter.
-He enjoyed the chance to get out the pipes at the College centenary celebrations last year, and also played with the victorious Past Students hockey team.
-James’ father Nigel was at Scots (’61-‘65) and along with wife Sylvie James is also a current Scots parent (to Jack in Year 12).
+James’ father Nigel was at Scots (’61-‘65) and along with wife Sylvie James is also a Scots parent.

 George Fairbairn Secretary